Best of the Cumbria Way: Coniston to Keswick

 |Travel Insurance||Even if you are based in the UK travel insurance is worth having.|

-Here are a couple of examples of the accommodation we use along the Cumbria Way:
+Here are some examples of the accommodation we use along the Cumbria Way:

 The Langstrath Country Inn